Wraquel/Wraquel/README.md

 ### Hello!
 My name is Raquel.
-I'm Software Engineer specialized in Frontend based in Lisbon!
+I'm Software Engineer based in Lisbon!

 📫 You can e-mail me: raquelwetzel@gmail.com